Author Archives: Nesfas

 A technical training on pest management was organized by NESFAS at Samingre in West Garo Hills on the 10th of May, 2022.
 A progressive farmer, Shri.
 Rajesh.
 B. Marak, from the village of Darechikgre, West Garo Hills, facilitated the training in the presence of NESFAS team.
 Continue reading

-Posted in ARTICLE | Tagged , , , | Leave a comment
+Posted in ARTICLE | Tagged , , , | Comments Off on Tried and tested-Exploring indigenous pest management

 Social work students of St. Edmund’s College learn best practices of Indigenous Food Systems: Exposure visit facilitated by NESFAS at Khweng